Unequal and unjust impact of COVID-19

 About our data: How do we measure this?

-When the date of symptom onset, hospital admission, or death were unknown, the date was approximated based on the day the record was created.
-Weekly rates are subject to change as more information about individuals with positive tests becomes available.
-Rates in the most recent 1-2 weeks may be artificially low because of time lags between date of symptom onset and testing and between testing and reporting positive cases.
+When the date of symptom onset, hospital admission, or death were unknown, the date was approximated based on the day the record was confirmed.
+Rolling 2-week case rates are subject to change as more information about individuals with positive tests becomes available.
+Rates in the most recent 2 weeks may be artificially low because of time lags between date of symptom onset and testing and between testing and reporting positive cases.

 Data source: Wisconsin Electronic Disease Surveillance System (WEDSS).
 Population estimates are from the U.S. Census Bureau annual estimates of the resident population for Wisconsin: July 1, 2019 (SC-EST2019-SR11H-55).